minayari/convert-money/README.md

 # 💰 Convert Money

-A simple currency converter built with React.js, TypeScript, Tailwind CSS, and Material UI.
+A dynamic currency converter built with React.js, TypeScript, Tailwind CSS, and Material UI.
-Easily convert amounts between USD and Toman.
+Easily convert amounts between USD and Toman with a custom exchange rate provided by the user.

 ---

 ## 🚀 About the Project

-This project is a currency converter that allows users to convert a number between USD and Toman.
+This project is a simple yet powerful currency converter where users can:
+- Enter a custom exchange rate for USD → Toman conversion.
-The conversion rate is fixed based on the latest USD to Toman rate.
+- Convert amounts between USD and Toman based on the entered rate.

-Built with React.js and Vite, it uses TypeScript for type safety, Tailwind CSS for styling, and Material UI for UI components.
+The app ensures input validation and provides a smooth user experience with a clean UI powered by Material UI and Tailwind CSS.
+It is built using React.js with Vite and strongly typed with TypeScript.

 ---

 ## ✨ Features
+- Dynamic exchange rate: user enters the current USD → Toman rate.

-- Convert any numeric value between USD and Toman
+- Currency conversion between USD and Toman.
-- Select source and target currency
-- Display conversion result immediately after clicking Convert
-- Show informative error messages if:
-  - No number is entered
+- Input validation:
+  - Both exchange rate and amount must be valid numbers.
+  - If inputs are invalid, an error message is shown.
+- Disabled button state:
-  - The source and target currencies are the same
+  - The Convert button stays disabled until both inputs are valid.
+- Responsive UI built with Material UI and Tailwind CSS.

 ---

 ## 📂 Project Structure
 - src/ – Source code
-  - App.tsx – Main component
+  - App.tsx – Main component with state management and validation logic
-  - components/ – Reusable UI components
+  - components/ – Reusable UI components (inputs, button, result display)
-  - styles/ – Tailwind CSS configurations and custom styles
+  - styles/ – Tailwind CSS configuration and global styles
 - vite.config.ts – Vite configuration

 ---

 ## ⚡️ How to Run
 1. Clone the repository or download the files.
 2. Install dependencies by running:

     npm install

 3. Start the development server:

     npm run dev

-4. Open the provided local URL in your browser and use the converter.
+4. Open the provided local URL in your browser and start converting currencies.

 ---

 ## 📝 License
 This project is free to use for personal learning and practice.